xerion0712/Solana-AI-Agent-Toolkit/CONTRIBUTING.md

 - **Language**: TypeScript
 - **Formatting**: Follow the existing codebase formatting.
 Consider using [Prettier](https://prettier.io/) for consistent code formatting.
-- **Linting**: Adhere to the linting rules defined in `.eslintrc`.
-Ensure all linting checks pass before submitting a PR.
+- **Code Quality**: Adhere to the code quality rules defined in `.eslintrc`.
+Ensure all checks pass before submitting a PR.

 ### Commit Messages